Justice + Equity

 Our 100% Commitment to Justice

-Our 100% Commitment to Justice aims to correct an historic lack of funding and media coverage, and promotes feminine leadership that builds power from the ground up.
+Our 100% Commitment to Justice directly tackles the historic lack of funding and media coverage for Communities of Color, by promoting feminine leadership & building power from the ground up.

-In 2019, The Solutions Project doubled down on our commitment to feminine leadership and the diversity it nurtures with a pioneering 100% Commitment to Justice.
-We pledged that by 2020, we’d invest 95 percent of our resources in innovative frontline leadership of color, with at least 80 percent going to organizations led by women.
-Research consistently links greater diversity of leadership to more successful results, and when it comes to curbing climate change, success is the only option.
+Because of this inaction, in 2019 The Solutions Project declared its 100% Commitment to Justice.
+We pledged to invest 95 percent of our resources in frontline leadership of color, with at least 80 percent going to organizations led by women and gender nonconforming people.
+Research consistently links greater diversity of leadership to more successful results.
+And, our own experience showed new possibilities emerge when women of color-led Solutionaries found partnership in philanthropy and received the media spotlight.

 “This is energy democracy in action: regular people — working class and low-income — coming together and figuring out how to generate cleaner, healthier energy in their own neighborhood.
 The Solutions Project understands the importance of getting the word out that no matter what might be going on in Washington, real-world communities are advancing equitable and sustainable economic development powered by clean energy.”